NarthonB/Glaser_Diagram_Project/README.md

   - improve user interface

-Version 2 (Future version): will build upon the latest v1 by adding extra functionalities
+Version 2 (Future version): will build upon the most updated v1; adding extra functionalities to base code
 - use of the 'Meteostat_import_station_data' function included in the project files to be able to determine the validity of the model for different parts of the year for a given location in the world
 - estimate how the materials will be affected by the condensation over time
 - cost analysis